hujiakai/test0510/readme.txt

-git is distributed version a control system. git is a free sofgware.
+git is distributed version a control system. git is a free sofgware distributed under GPL.